-No Item Decision

-1. Apologies Alderman McAuley,

-Councillor Kennedy

-2. Declarations of Members' Interests None

-3. Consider the Rates Estimates for 2024/25

-3.1 Chief Executive report on Adequacy of That Council approve

-Reserves the Chief Financial

-Officer's report on the

-3.2 MRP Policy Statement adequacy of reserves That Council review

-3.2 With Folicy Statement the policy detailed in

-Appendix 1 and

-approve the statement

-3.3 Prudential Indicators That Council approve

-the Prudential

-indicators as tabled in

-the appendix

-3.4 Treasury Management Strategy That Council approve

-the Treasury

-Management Strategy for 2024/25 as tabled

-3.5 Estimate of Rates including General That Council Strike

-Estimate of Rates return for Department rate of 6.86% and

-for Communities accept

-recommendation

-within report with the

-exception of:-

-Charges for car parks

-at Seymour Street in

-Ballymoney/Fairhill

-Street in Ballycastle/

-Portballintrae/ Ballintoy;

-Danintoy,
+No Item Decision 1.
+Apologies Alderman McAuley, Councillor Kennedy 2.
+Declarations of Members' Interests None 3.
+Consider the Rates Estimates for 2024/25 3.1 Chief Executive report on Adequacy of Reserves That Council approve the Chief Financial Officer's report on the adequacy of reserves 3.2 MRP Policy Statement That Council review the policy detailed in Appendix 1 and approve the statement 3.3 Prudential Indicators That Council approve the Prudential indicators as tabled in the appendix 3.4 Treasury Management Strategy That Council approve the Treasury Management Strategy for 2024/25 as tabled 3.5 Estimate of Rates including General Estimate of Rates return for Department for Communities That Council Strike rate of 6.86% and accept recommendation within report with the exception of:- Charges for car parks at Seymour Street in Ballymoney/Fairhill Street in Ballycastle/ Portballintrae/ Ballintoy;

 Inclusion two late

 night openings at

 Household Recycling

-Centres during June, July August and
+Centres during June,

-September;
+July August and September;

 September,

 Seasonal car parking

 charges at Ballycastle

 Seafront and Westbay

 from April to

 September, to be

 reviewed after one

 year;

 Move Assumptions of

 a Rates Support Grant

 to £600,000;

 Electricity 70% of

 current year's budget;

 Gas 82.5% of current

 year's budget;

 Fuel budget 95% of

 current year's budget;

 Investment income at

 £455,000

-·

 3.6 Chief Executive report on Robustness of That Council approve

 Estimates the Chief Financial

 Officer's report on the

-1 robustness of the
+robustness of the

-robustriess of the
+estimates

+estimates